 Inland Ubud and the surrounding area form Bali’s cultural heartland.
-Home to a huge number of temples, museums and art galleries, Ubud is also one of Asia’s leading yoga centres.
+Ubud is home to a huge number of temples, museums and art galleries.
+Next to that, it's one of Asia’s leading yoga centres.
 Its wealth of craft studios offer some absorbing shopping.
-Ubud also hosts nightly Balinese dance shows.
-It’s also a great place to see traditional ceremonies and daily rituals, too.
-Ubud’s lovely location becomes even prettier beyond the main thoroughfares.
+Ubud also hosts nightly Balinese dance shows and it's a great place to see traditional ceremonies and daily rituals, too.
+Ubud’s lovely location becomes even prettier beyond the main centre.
 Set amid lush, terraced rice paddies, there’s plenty of scope for hikes and bicycle rides.
 For a sense of traditional Bali, visit the arty Penestanan or the Bronze Age relics of Pejeng.

 As well as the bounteous natural beauty, Ubud is where some of Bali's cultural greats gathered.
 Head to Neka Art Museum to see some of the best Balinese paintings on the island.
 And if that gets you in the mood for having a go yourself, there are plenty of classes on offer in Ubud.
 Try your hand at batik painting, silversmithing, or Balinese cookery.